-The Busselton Jetty experience takes you 1.8 kilometres out to sea, on the longest wooden-piled jetty in the southern hemisphere, the second longest in the world.
-Stroll or take a ride in the new electric Jetty Train over the waters of Geographe Bay to the Underwater Observatory.
+The Busselton Jetty experience takes you 1.8 kilometres out to sea, on the longest wooden-piled jetty in the southern hemisphere, it is the second longest in the world.
+Stroll or take a ride in the new electric jetty train over the waters of Geographe Bay to the Underwater Observatory.

-Ride the train back to shore to their Interpretive Centre, Museum and Gift Shop to learn more about the history of the jetty and its diverse marine life.
-Explore their interactive displays and bring home some unique gifts and souvenirs.
+Ride the jetty train back to shore to the Interpretive Centre, Museum and Gift Shop to learn more about the history of the jetty and its diverse marine life.
+Explore the interactive displays and bring home some unique gifts and souvenirs.

-During summer visitors can also enjoy an Undersea Helmet Walk, Mermaid Tour, Sunset Train Ride, Underwater Night Tour, paddle boats with water slide and clear bottom kayaks.
+During summer visitors can also enjoy an Undersea Helmet Walk, Mermaid Tour, Sunset Train Ride or Underwater Night Tour.

-Australian Tourism Accreditation Australian Tourism Export Council Barbeque Beaches & Surf Carpark Caters for challenges with learning and communication Caters for limited mobility Coach Parking Disabled access available Ecotourism Certified (EA) Family Friendly Fishing History & Heritage Interpretive Centre Nature & Wildlife Picnic Area Public Toilet Regional Tourist/Tourism Association/Organisation Scuba Diving Shop Snorkelling Swimming The Ecotourism Association of Australia Visitor Information Centre Wheelchair access World Heritage
+Australian Tourism Accreditation Australian Tourism Export Council Barbeque Beaches & Surf Carpark Caters for challenges with learning and communication Caters for limited mobility Coach Parking Disabled access available Ecotourism Certified (EA) Enquiry Desk Family Family Friendly Fishing Free Wifi History & Heritage Interactive Centre International Interpretive Centre Nature & Wildlife Non Smoking Picnic Area Public Toilet Regional Tourist/Tourism Association/Organisation Scuba Diving Shop Snorkelling Swimming The Ecotourism Association of Australia Visitor Information Centre Walk Wheelchair access World Heritage

 The jetty is open 24 hours.
 Between 6pm and 8.30am there is no entry free.